SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/index.md

 ## What if I don't use the Screen Designer?

-Without the Development Tools license, new cards take effects and the custom fields are displayed in two columns.
+Without the Development Tools license, the **More** tab shows all custom fields, organized in two columns.

 <!-- When a customer publishes their first layout from the Screen Designer, page1 admin is gone.
 However, this ability is preserved you don't use the designer. -->